-The Company uses the then latest Revision of the Conflict Minerals Reporting Template developed by the Responsible Minerals Initiative (the "RMI") to identify smelters and refiners in its supply chain.
-The Company uses an independent third party vendor to electronically accept and store all supplier requests and responses in a cloud-based electronic repository system.
+The Company uses the Conflict Minerals Reporting Template developed by the Responsible Minerals Initiative (the "RMI") to identify SORs in its supply chain.
+The Company uses an independent third-party service provider (the "Service Provider") to electronically accept and store all supplier requests and responses in a cloud-based electronic repository system.
 This system allows the Company to maintain business records relating to its 3TG due diligence, including records of due diligence processes, findings and resulting decisions.
+The Service Provider maintains records for at least five years.
+Certain other aspects of the Program are administered by the Service Provider on the Company's behalf.